core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In the pairwise mode, two group members exchange Group OSCORE requests and responses over unicast, protected with symmetric keys.
 These symmetric keys are derived from Diffie-Hellman shared secrets, calculated with the asymmetric keys of the sender and recipient.
 This allows for shorter integrity tags and therefore lower message overhead.
 This mode is defined in {{sec-pairwise-protection}} and optional to support.

 Both modes provide source authentication of CoAP messages.
 The application decides what mode to use, potentially on a per-message basis.
 Such decision can be based, for instance, on pre-configured policies or dynamic assessing of the target recipient and/or resource, among other things.
 One important case is when requests are protected with group mode, and responses with pairwise mode, since this significantly reduces the overhead in case of many responses to one request.

+A special deployment of Group OSCORE is to use pairwise mode only.
+For example, consider the case of a constrained-node network {{RFC7228}} with a large number of CoAP endpoints and the objective to establish secure communication between any pair of endpoints with a small message overhead.
+Since the total number of security associations that need to be established grows with the square of the number of nodes, it is desirable to restrict the provisioned keying material and also avoid the setting that a key establishment protocol needs to be executed per security association.
+One solution to this is to deploy Group OSCORE with the endpoints being part of a group and use the pairwise mode.
+This solution assumes a trusted third party called the Group Manager (see {{group-manager}}) but has the benefit that it essentially suffices to distribute the public key of the other endpoint.
+After that, a CoAP endpoint can locally derive the OSCORE security context for the other endpoint and protect the CoAP communication with very low overhead {{I-D.ietf-lwig-security-protocol-comparison}}.

 ## Terminology ## {#terminology}